CyVerse-learning-materials/neon_data_science/step1.rst

 - It may take Atmosphere a few minutes to process your request.
 The instance should disappear from the project when it has been successfully deleted.

+**Imaging an instance**

+The use of Docker and Singularity take a lot of the problems out of building unique software stacks on cloud - but sometimes these cannot be avoided.

+- Have you created a unique software stack that you need to launch on a larger number of future instances?

+- Does it take a long time to compile your software stack each time you launch a new instance?

+- Only create images from the smallest possible versions of your instance.
+A larger imaged instance cannot be run on a smaller instance.

+To request that your instance be imaged click the "Image" button from Actions.

 ..
 Note::

   It is advisable to delete the machine if you are not planning to use it in future to save valuable resources.
 However if you want to use it in future, you can suspend it.

+  If you want to keep the instance for a future project, you can also "shelve" the instance.
+It will take a longer period of time to resume a shelved instance.

 *EZ Installation of Project Jupyter*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~